 You May Need: How to Speed up Mac

-In most of the problems, the rebuilding and re-indexing of the target mailbox will solve the problem.
+In most problems, the rebuilding and re-indexing of the target mailbox will solve the problem.
 And if it does not, then reach out to the customer service wing of the Mac Mail app.
 Their highly qualified and experienced tech experts will be able to help you to rectify the problem.